asmirnov69/pyjviz-poc/docs/pyjviz-poc/RDF/RDF.md

-# RDF  as tool for software engineering
-It used to be XML.
-XML heavy promotion produced some results but overall didn't meet the expectations.
-RDF is exactly opposite story: [[tbc]]

-# RDF intro
+# Intro

-[RDF](RDF.md) is [Resource Definition Format](https://www.w3.org/RDF/) introduced to standardize particular knowledge graph representation which uses *triples*.
+RDF is [Resource Definition Format](https://www.w3.org/RDF/) introduced to standardize particular knowledge graph representation which uses *triples*.
 To get better idea look at this examples from [RDF 1.1 Primer](https://www.w3.org/TR/rdf11-primer/) First example from section 3.1 looks like most important so I will use that below.

 RDF dataset is actually set of *triples* where each triple has parts called *subject*, *predicate* and *object*:
 ```